GovindSuresh/govindsuresh.github.io/_posts/2020-11-24-spark-pandas-udfs.md

 There are two main ways of implementing Pandas UDFs:

 1. Pandas UDFs via the `pyspark.sql` module.
-2. The Pandas Functions API
+2. The Pandas Function API

 The former is the traditional location for Pandas UDFs.
-However, several Pandas UDFs, such as the map and grouped map operations, have been shifted into the new Pandas Functions API.
+However, several Pandas UDFs, such as the map and grouped map operations, have been shifted into the new Pandas Function API.

 ### Pandas UDFs via pyspark.sql: